almond-sh/almond/docs/pages/quick-start-install.md

 ## Update the almond kernel

 To update the almond kernel, just re-install it, but passing the `--force` option to almond (like `./almond --install --force`).
 That will override any previous almond (or kernel with name `scala`).

+## Uninstall the almond kernel

+To uninstall the almond kernel, use `jupyter kernelspec remove scala`.